ktagilbert/katalog/working-with-me.md

   <i class="fa fa-newspaper-o" aria-hidden="true"></i>
   <h4><strong>Press Releases</strong></h4>
     <p>
       Have some big news to share?
 Tell me about it so that I can help you spread the word.
-I have a background in Journalism so I know how to treat your story with the respect it deserves.
-All it takes is one phone call to fill me on your promotion or company news.
+I have a background in journalism so I know how to treat your story with the respect it deserves.
+All it takes is one phone call to fill me in on your promotion or company's news.
     </p>
 </div>